NeedsAUsername/NeedsAUsername.github.io/_posts/2018-11-07-cors_trouble_and_how_to_get_around_it.markdown

 An hour of fiddling with the fetch headers, and searching stack overflow, I finally arrived at an answer.
 Apparently, the authorization header that the Yelp API required triggered something called a CORS pre-flight process, where the browser sends an OPTIONS request to the server to see if the fetch request is safe.
 The server is supposed to send back an Access-Control-Allow-Origin header.
 If that header is not sent back, the browser will not start the fetch request, and this was what was happening when I tried to fetch from the Yelp API.
 </p>

 <p>The solution was to use a CORS proxy.
 Luckily there's a really useful one [here](https://cors-anywhere.herokuapp.com/).
-All I needed to do was to prepend the yelp URL with the proxy url in the fetch request.
+All I needed to do was to prepend the yelp url with the proxy url in the fetch request.
 The proxy simply added a Access-Control-Allow-Origin header to the server's response, and all was well!
 Whew.
 </p>

 <p>